PKPublicCode/SecuredApi/Docs/Product/Actions.md

 #### Summary
 Runs actions configured for the specified consumer.
 #### Remarks
-Action has no parameters.
-Action just takes Consumer Id preserved by the CheckSubscription action, loads actions configured for the consumer, and executes them
+Executes actions configured for the current consumer (client).
+RunConsumerActions has to be exectuted after one of authentication actions, that saves current consumer id.
 #### Parameters
 |Name|Optional|Default Value|Description|
 |----|--------|-------------|-----------|